-If you have an addiction to steroids, you might require treatment from 12 Keys’ Steroid Rehab Center in order to stop using.
+If you have an addiction to steroids, you might require treatment from 12 Keys’ steroid abuse treatment in Florida, in order to stop using.
 Even though your dependency might be different from other drug addictions, anabolic steroids are addictive and can lead to your mind and body craving the drug, even after you stop taking it.

 - Mood swings

 - Steroid cravings

 These drugs have also been linked to numerous mental and physical health problems.
 Some of the consequences of steroids can be reversed once you stop taking them, and some may be permanent.

 Some studies have shown that corticosteroids are linked with stillbirth, low birth weight and physical distortions like cleft palate.